alexmtzzz/trmproj/README.md

 > Please make sure to download Python (version 3.11) for your appropriate operating system.
 (IOS/Windows)

 ### Pseudocode
-The following is the pseudocode for the program.
-It details the inputs and outputs that the program
+Head to `pseudocode.md` to view the pseudocode for this program The following details the inputs and outputs that the program offers